These are the Islanders who went back to their day jobs after being on the show

 Dr Alex George

 Love Island 2018’s Alex George returned to work as an A&E doctor in Lewisham, London, just months after being in the show.
 He’s been working long shifts during the coronavirus outbreak, and has been sharing updates on his social media profiles.
+He is also now a mental health ambassador, advising the government.

 Love Island 2019’s Anna Vakili worked as a pharmacist before she entered the villa.
-Early on in the current pandemic, she announced on Instagram that she was going back to her old day job.
+Early on in the pandemic, she announced on Instagram that she was going back to her old day job.
 She said: “First day back working as a pharmacist since leaving Love Island.
 It’s been almost a whole year!
 Wow can’t believe how fast it’s gone.
 Wasn’t really planning on registering yet but with everything that’s going on it felt wrong not to.
 We can all fight this together.
 Stay safe.
 Stay home.
 Save lives.”